nikhilpereira1793/nikhilpereira1793/README.md

 - 👋 Hi, I’m @nikhilpereira1793
-- I am working a software engineer with Ideacrest Solutions.
+- I am working as a software engineer with Ideacrest Solutions.
 - 👀 I’m interested in becoming a fullstack developer, open source software and meeting new people.
 - 🌱 I’m currently learning Typescript
 - I Also like photography and art.
 You can find some of my work here : https://www.instagram.com/nikipentium/